 Despite their impressive qualities, they are only 6.2 pounds each, making placement and movement a piece of cake and something that anyone can achieve without breaking a sweat.
 Their range starts at a minimum frequency response of 50Hz and they are able to reach a maximum frequency response of 28kHz.
 A frequency range like that is more than capable of tackling any home theatre need or requirements and helps to set the NSIW9600 apart from other in-wall speakers in a big way.
 They also have a crossover frequency of 6.5kHz, which, again, isn’t too shabby at all.

 The NSIW9600 power output maintains itself at a 150W maximum input capacity, with an impedance of 8 Ohms.
 In addition to this, the dual 6.5-inch kevlar cone woofers can pump out amazing sound without putting additional stress on the durable speakers.
 The 1-inch swivel-dome tweeter does allow for a certain degree of adjustment, which is handy, but not quite as impressive as our top two in-wall speakers mentioned earlier.
-Even though this is a setback, it’s not an overly concerning one and we would still recommend the NSIW9600 in-wall speaker to anyone who wants to improve their home theatre setup.
+Even though this is a setback, it’s not overly concerning and we would still recommend the NSIW9600 in-wall speaker to anyone who wants to improve their home theatre setup.

 The NSIW9600’s high-capacity and quality crossover network has been tweaked and customized with exceptional sound in mind and will definitely keep you engaged with top-notch sound and special effects.
 The speaker terminals are quite stylish as well, being gold-plated and push-type in design.
 This keeps everything relatively easy for you, both before and after installation.